Developer Guide

 - Find students using a single name that currently exists:

-. - Expected:
+findname alex. - Expected:

-message shown and 2 students shown inStudents
+1 persons listed!message shown and 2 students shown inStudentstab, namelyAlex YeohandDavid Li.

 - Prerequisites: TimesTable contain multiple students.
 Steps to do this are below: